-Bring an advisor or support person of their choice and at their own expense to the hearing.
+• Bring an advisor of their choice and at their own expense to the hearing.
 The advisor may be an attorney.
-The advisor or support person may not speak on behalf of the student or answer any questions on behalf of the student during the hearing.
-The name of the advisor/support person and their relationship to the student must be provided to the conduct administrator or designee at least one business day prior to the hearing.
-At the discretion of the conduct
+The advisor may not speak on behalf of the student or answer any questions on behalf of the student during the hearing.
+The name of the advisor and the advisor's relationship to the student must be provided to the conduct administrator or designee at least one business day prior to the hearing.
+At the discretion of the conduct administrator or designee, the hearing may proceed without the advisor if the attendance of the advisor delays the hearing.

-- administrator or designee, the hearing may proceed without the advisor if the attendance of the advisor delays the hearing. - Be notified of the names of the committee members in advance of the hearing.
-If a conflict of interest is present, a request for a replacement committee member can be made prior to the hearing. - Submit questions for the committee to ask any party who will be interviewed as part of the hearing.
-The conduct manager or designee has the authority to determine whether the questions are relevant and appropriate.
-The parties involved are not permitted to question one another directly. - Present information and witnesses to the Professional Review Committee.
-The complainant is permitted to present information and witnesses regardless of their level of participation in the resolution.
-The conduct manager or designee should be made aware of any witnesses at least two (2) business days prior to the hearing.
-Only witnesses who have relevant information pertinent to the case will be interviewed or allowed to provide written statement for the committee's consideration. - Review any written information prior to the hearing which will be presented to the Professional Review Committee.
-The conduct manager or designee may redact information as required by state or federal law or to protect confidential or private information of the complainant, respondent and/or witnesses. - Have the right to privacy in that only individuals who must know the facts of the case to assist in the resolution will be made aware of information pertaining to the case.
-Information may be shared with other parties, such as law enforcement as required by local, state or federal laws.
+- Be notified of the names of the Committee members in advance of the hearing.
+If a conflict of interest is present, a request for a replacement Committee member can be made prior to the hearing to the conduct administrator or designee. - Submit questions for the Committee to ask any party who will be interviewed as part of the hearing.
+The conduct administrator or designee has the authority to determine whether the questions are relevant and appropriate.
+The student is not permitted to question a witness directly. - Present information and witnesses to the Professional Review Committee.
+The conduct administrator or designee should be made aware of any witnesses at least two (2) business days prior to the hearing.
+Only witnesses who have relevant information pertinent to the case will be interviewed by the Committee or allowed to provide a written statement for the Committee's consideration. - Review any written information prior to the hearing which will be presented to the Professional Review Committee.
+The conduct administrator or designee may redact information as required by state or federal law or to protect confidential or private information. - Have a limited right to confidentiality in that only individuals who must know the facts of the case to assist in the resolution will be made aware of information pertaining to the case.
+Additionally, information may be shared with other parties, such as law enforcement as required by local, state, or federal laws.